jaka-k/ticket-broker/README.md

 - I wanted the repo to be able to run withouth complete dockerization, with mostly turbo running everything except the rabbitmq image that is needed for the server

+- The go server serves as a gateway service and a processing service at the same time as its a poc project (in real life project this would be decoupled)

 4 Web Apps for Ticket Booking:
 - Each app represents a consumer application for different countries (France, Germany, Great Britain, Spain).